 Communication is the key to a successful program.
 All coaches will be required to meet with the Hockey Committee or its designees to discuss goals and objectives for the upcoming season.
 All coaches are required to have a parents’ meeting early in the season to discuss expectations and review the rules of the road and the code of conduct as well as discuss any other issues deemed important to the either the parents or the coaches.
 The Hockey Committee expects each coach to have a similar off-ice session with his/her players to discuss the rules of the road and code of conduct with the players as well.
 Frequent and open communication with the Hockey Committee, coaches, parents and players will help avoid potential problems down the road

 Off-ice dress code to and from games and tournaments is at the discretion of the coaches.
-On ice, all travel players should wear the same navy-colored or Toronto blue colored pants (shells are an inexpensive solution), our matching Club socks and matching Club jerseys.
-Rink & Racquet will be carrying socks with a slightly different color scheme this year.
-It is not necessary to purchase new socks for the start of the season, but please request socks with the new color scheme when you are buying replacements.
+On ice, all travel players should wear the official GSC shell, our matching Club socks and matching Club jerseys.
+Game jerseys and practice jerseys are owned by GSC and will be returned at the end of the season in good condition.
+One pair of game socks will also be issued to each travel player at the start of the season.
 Additionally, all travel players are requested to wear red helmets (there is no need to change helmets but please buy red if you are buying one).
 We are a team and should look like one.

-Any concerns about how the league is run, coaches are coaching or referees are officiating should be referred to the Hockey Committee without the players being present.
+Any concerns about how the league is run, how coaches are coaching or how referees are officiating should be referred to the Hockey Committee without the players being present.